kishkath/kishkath/README.md

-### Hello Techies,👋
+### Hello 👋

-- Python is my best-friend & Computer vision is my favorite friend.
+⚡Python is my best-friend & Computer vision & its libraries are my favorite friends.
 Java, SQL are my distant relatives.

-- I can contribute if give me time for learning.
+🌱Currently learning VISION AI.

 <!--
 **kishkath/kishkath** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.